kevivuu/8-Week-SQL-Challenge/Case_Study_2/README.md

 create temp table customer_orders_temp as(
 	select order_id, customer_id, pizza_id,
 	case
-		when exclusions like '%null%' or exclusions is null then '' else exclusions
+		when exclusions like '%null%' or exclusions is null or trim(exclusions) = '' then null
+		else exclusions
 	end as exclusions,
 	case
-		when extras like '%null%' or extras is null then '' else extras
+		when extras like '%null%' or extras is null or trim(extras) = '' then null
+		else extras
 	end as extras,
 	order_time